Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity

+We also note that these Lense-Thirring type metrics we have obtained are linear in $a$, and are the first step in searching for a full rotating solution in a given gravity theory.
+Obtaining solutions to order $a^2$ will be of great interest in studying tidal deformability, Love numbers, etc., leaving open an interesting avenue for future research.
+These calculations will be even more involved, requiring an expansion of the scalar and metric functions into spherical harmonic components and then solving the resultant field equations.

-A thorough study of black hole shadow geometry suggests that the 4DGB theory will produce rotating black hole shadows very similar to those generated by an Einsteinian black hole, although slightly smaller in diameter.
+A thorough study of black hole shadow geometry suggests that the 4DEGB theory will produce rotating black hole shadows very similar to those generated by an Einsteinian black hole, although slightly smaller in diameter.
 These similarities between the theories elicit mixed emotions.
-Since GR works so well, in principle any appropriate gravity theory should reproduce most or many of the same results.
-This feature is also what makes experimental verification difficult due to the extreme precision to measure differences of this order.
-However, since many of the models outlined here \textit{do} predict unique features for certain small mass black holes, this motivates the search for minimal mass astrophysical black holes with which the 4DGB theory could really be put to the test as an observational competitor to GR.
+Since GR is so successful, in principle any appropriate gravity theory should reproduce most or many of the same results.
+This feature is also what makes experimental verification difficult due to the extreme precision required to measure differences of this order.
+However, since many of the models outlined here \textit{do} predict unique features for certain small mass black holes, this motivates the search for minimal mass astrophysical black holes with which the 4DEGB theory could be put to the test as a proper observational competitor to GR.